Parking Vehicles and Equipment

 Across the street from a driveway

-City Council is considering changing the on-street parking rule
+City Council considers changes to the on-street parking rule

 For years Brooklyn Park has had a parking rule of no parking between 2 a.m. and 5 a.m. from October 15 through April 15 for snow removal purposes during the winter season.
 In recent years some neighbors, particularly in apartments, need more parking spaces and rely on on-street parking.
 They have had to endure the costs of parking tickets.
 But some residents support the current winter parking rule.